re-dream-it/re-dream-it/README.md

-### Hi there 👋
+# Hi there 👋
 ## About me
+My name is Slava.
-I am Python, PHP developer.
+I am 18 y.o. dev

+### My coding languages:
+* Python
+* PHP
+* SQL

-I am currently working on Telegram bots and some scripts
+I am currently working on Telegram bots and some sites

 <!--